 Things to Remember

-- Font and Alignment covers most of the Text Formatting options under Excel
+- Font and Alignment cover most of the Text Formatting options under Excel

-- Some of the users also consider Conditional Formatting as a part of Text Formatting.
-It sometimes can be used to format the text.
+- Some users also consider Conditional Formatting as a part of Text Formatting.
+It can sometimes use to format the text.
 However, it is not dedicated to text formatting (We can also use conditional formatting on numbers).

-- You can use the Format Painter option under Clipboard to copy the text format and apply it to some other text in some other cell or sheet.
+- You can use the Format Painter option under Clipboard to copy the text format and apply it to other text in another cell or sheet.

 This has been a guide to Formatting Text in Excel.
-Here we discuss How to use Formatting Text in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use Formatting Text in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –